CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # INSTALLATION

+If you plan to only use `pheno-ranker` CLI, we recommend installing it via CPAN.
+See details below.

 ## Non containerized

 The script runs on command-line Linux and it has been tested on Debian/RedHat/macOS based distributions (only showing commands for Debian).
 Perl 5 is installed by default on Linux,